Summary

 Miller, D. S., & Chtouris, S. (2017).
 Borderland Security and Migration: Balancing Humanitarian Response with Crisis Preparedness & Emergency Management—The Social and Cultural Challenges to Homeland Security.
 Journal of Applied Security Research, 12(1), 1–6. https://doi.org/10.1080/19361610.2017.1

 The authors of the literature attempt to formulate a relationship between the various terrorist attacks faced by the United States and the ineffectiveness of the regulations and policies about immigration.
 The issue of illegal immigration has risen due to the failures of the current legislation.
-The authors have presented the example of the bombing that took place at the Boston Marathon and regards it the consequence of the porous nature of the American borders.
+The authors have presented the example of the bombing that took place at the Boston Marathon and regard it as the consequence of the porous nature of the American borders.
 According to them, the Al Qaeda militants took advantage of the porous borders and infiltrated the U.S. soil to execute the devastating plan.

 Morgan, G. (2016).
 Global Islamophobia: Muslims and Moral Panic in the West.
 Routledge.

 The author considers that the United States is facing the constant threat of extremism and terrorism.
-They suggest the United States follow the example of France by implementing an immigration ban on specific groups of people deemed dangerous to the U.S. national security.
-However, he mainly focuses on the discrimination towards the Muslims and states that the main reason behind such bias is the prevalence of terrorist organizations like Al Qaeda and the ISIS.
+They suggest the United States follow the example of France by implementing an immigration ban on specific groups of people deemed dangerous to U.S. national security.
+However, he mainly focuses on the discrimination towards Muslims and states that the main reason behind such bias is the prevalence of terrorist organizations like Al Qaeda and ISIS.
 These circumstances have led to the creation of Islamophobia among the Western nations.

 Walters, W. (2016).
 Border/Control.
 In An Anthology of Migration and Social Transformation (pp. 151–165).
 Springer, Cham. https://doi.org/10.1007/978-3-319-23666-7_10

 The article considers the illegal immigrants a potential threat to the U.S. national security.
 The DHS and CBP should be prepared in advance for any terrorist threats or activities.
 According to the author, the CBP is at the forefront of the prevention of illegal and undocumented immigration.
 It is present on the ground and deals with immigration issues in the field.
-Therefore, the unchecked and undocumented immigration is a direct representative of the failure of the CBP as well as the DHS.
+Therefore, unchecked and undocumented immigration is a direct representative of the failure of the CBP as well as the DHS.

 Historical Perspective of Immigration

-However, the 1900s were characterized by reformation of the American policies, which also included the immigration policy.
+However, the 1900s were characterized by the reformation of American policies, which also included the immigration policy.
 Several quotas were also altered, and new and improved legislation was implemented.
 Furthermore, the number of factors that led to deportation also increased.
-One of the most significant developments of this century was the elimination of race or ethnicity in the determination of the eligibility for immigration or U.S. citizenship.
+One of the most significant developments of this century was the elimination of race or ethnicity in the determination of eligibility for immigration or U.S. citizenship.
 Therefore, as a result, the Immigration Act of 1990 came into being.

 Legal Immigration

 To better understand the concept of illegal immigration it would be rudimentary first to analyze the procedures of immigration that are considered legitimate by the United States.
 The Immigration Act of 1990 is the most important in this regard as it is still in effect today.
 Of all the legal methods of immigration, the first one is based on family.
 This technique further incorporates two separate categories, i.e., the immediate family and the system of family preference.
 The government of the United States lays great emphasis on the unification of the family.
-Therefore it has allowed people to immigrate to the United States based on family legally.
+Therefore, it has allowed people to immigrate to the United States legally based on family.
 The U.S. allows people to bring their family members to the U.S. However these relatives must meet the criteria of immigration to be eligible.
 These requirements include various aspects, such as financial conditions and age requirements.
-Among the relatives that are recognized as immediate are the spouses, the minor children that are not married yet and the parents of the citizens of the United States.
+Among the relatives that are recognized as immediate are the spouses, the minor children who are not married yet and the parents of the citizens of the United States.
 However, a person can only petition for the immigration of her parents if she is at least older than twenty-one years.
-The U.S. Congress monitors the migration and also limits the number of immigrants receiving American visas through the utilization of the family preference system.
+The U.S. Congress monitors migration and limits the number of immigrants receiving American visas through the family preference system.
 This system involves certain relatives, like the adult children (either unmarried or married) and the siblings (both female and male) of the citizens of the United States.
-However, just as in the case of parents, an individual has to be at least twenty one years old to petition for the immigration of her siblings.
+However, just as in the case of parents, an individual has to be at least twenty-one years old to petition for the immigration of her siblings.
 Furthermore, this system also allows the spouses or minor and adult children of the people possessing legal permanent residency status (LPR).

-Immigrants can also legally enter the United States through the immigration based on employment.
-The United States provides various opportunities to the people possessing specific skills.
+Immigrants can also legally enter the United States through immigration based on employment.
+The United States provides various opportunities to people possessing specific skills.
 Such people may be granted temporary American visas.
 Such visas create employment opportunities for skilled individuals, albeit for a specified limited period.
 However, the most significant flaw in this system is that it binds the worker to an employer and they cannot gain any other employment, even if they get a better offer.

 Temporary visas are not just limited to employment-based immigration.
-In fact there are twenty different types of such permits, incorporating people from various fields, like athletics or specific skillsets.
+In fact, there are twenty different types of such permits, incorporating people from various fields, like athletics or specific skill sets.
 Furthermore, it is also possible to gain a permanent visa to the United States based on employment.
 However, the number of such visas is limited to an annual 140,000, as per the American Immigration Council.

 Also, the process of per-country ceilings also provides a legal way to immigrate to the United States.
 According to this method, the number of immigrants coming from each country of the world is specified.
 The present system prohibits the entry of more than seven immigrants from any single country in a single year.
-The American Immigration Council regards the limit as an essential measure to prevent any nation dominating any other group of immigrants.
+The American Immigration Council regards the limit as an essential measure to prevent any nation from dominating any other group of immigrants.

 Impact of Illegal Immigration on National Security